This post contains affiliate links. More information here.

 I love, love, love paper books.
 Don’t get me wrong here.
 I have hundreds of them on 11 or so bookcases scattered about my house.
 I especially love old ones and ones with pretty covers.
 I have a soft spot for library discards and other well-used tomes, about which my mind romanticizes all the previous readers.

 But I have so many reasons to love using Kindle as well.
+Should you buy one?
+Here are some of the reasons I like mine.

 1. I can borrow books from the library for FREE!